HKdigital/docker-image--postfix/README.md

 This record will give receivers the posibility to check if the message was signed by your mailserver.

+#### Inspect your DNS DKIM record

+Use an inspector like [this one](https://dmarcian.com/dkim-inspector/) to check if the DKIM record is valid.

 ### Double check your mail server configuration